yyl/ComputerArchitectureNotes/README.md

 - instruction sets
 - datapath
 - pipeline
+- memory
-- ...
+- I/O

-Questions of first and second topics are also included.
+Questions of some of the topics are also included.